holochain-apps/kangaroo-tauri/README.md

 0. Install [Rust](https://www.rust-lang.org/tools/install) and [Go](https://go.dev/doc/install) (Go is required for Holochain version 0.2.X).

-1. Click on the green "Use this template" button in this repository to create your own repository based off the Holochain Kangaroo and clone your newly created repository.
+1. Either use this repository as a template (by clicking on the green "Use this template" button) or fork it.
+Using it as a template allows you to start with a clean git history and the contributers of this repository won't show up as contributors to your new repository.
+Forking it on the other hand has the advantage of being able to relatively easily pull in updates from its parent repository at a later stage.

-2. Run `npm install` to install the relevant tauri dependencies.
+2. After cloning the newly created repository, run `npm install` to install the relevant tauri dependencies.

 3. If you are on Linux, follow [these](https://tauri.app/v1/guides/getting-started/prerequisites#1-system-dependencies) instructions to also install the required system dependencies for tauri.